sillelien/dollar/dollar-docs/src/main/resources/pages/scripting.md

 ###Numerical Operators

-DollarScript support the basic numerical operators +,-,/,*,%
+DollarScript support the basic numerical operators +,-,/,*,% as well as #

 ###Logical Operators